lunarring/latentblending/parameters.md

 - The value x ranges from [0,1], and the crossfeeding is deactivated after x*num_inference_steps steps

 ## branch1_crossfeed_decay
 - Sets decay for branch1_crossfeed_power.
-Lower values make the decay stronger across the range
+Lower values make the decay stronger across the range.
 - The value x ranges from [0,1], and the branch1_crossfeed_power is decreased until the end of the branch1_crossfeed_range to a value of x*branch1_crossfeed_power

 ## parental_crossfeed_power